dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 Figure 14.7  Our example

-Let’s say we want to calculate the stability of the component Cc.
+Let's say we want to calculate the stability of the component Cc.
 We find that there are three classes outside Cc that depend on classes in Cc.
 Thus, Fan-in = 3.
 Moreover, there is one class outside Cc that classes in Cc depend on.
 Thus, Fan-out = 1 and I = 1/4.

 1. In previous publications, I used the names Efferent and Afferent couplings (Ce and Ca) for Fan-out and Fan-in, respectively.
 That was just hubris on my part: I liked the metaphor of the central nervous system.